If you were hoping for a Frozen image you’ll have to, well, you know…

-When you consider the number of one-offs, remakes and remixes that Square-Enix has churned out it’s easy to forget that it’s been nearly 15 years since the Kingdom Hearts series got a proper numerical sequel — hell, it’s been almost six years since Sony gave fans their first taste at E3 2013.
-Finally, however, Square-Enix and Disney have brought Kingdom Hearts III to the masses, even giving Xbox fans their first chance to experience the series.
+When you consider the number of one-offs, remakes and remixes that Square-Enix has churned out, it’s easy to forget that it’s been nearly 15 years since the Kingdom Hearts series got a proper numerical sequel — hell, it’s been almost six years since Sony gave fans their first taste at E3 2013.
+However, Square-Enix and Disney have finally brought Kingdom Hearts III to the masses, even giving Xbox fans their first chance to experience the series.
 Amid huge hype and expectations, it’s time to see if Sora, Mickey and the rest can deliver.

 Combat is probably best labeled as third-person hack n’ slash, though that’s a very basic overview of the game’s often frantic encounters.
 You once again control Sora, who is flanked by Donald Duck and Goofy, as you square off primarily against loads of Heartless and Nobodies.
 You’ll also be joined at times by additional world-specific characters, but that trio remains the core unit.

 Although mashing the attack button constitutes a fair amount of what you’ll be doing, the game adds plenty of bells and whistles to keep things moving at a brisk pace.
 In addition to melee attacks, Sora can also use magic and switch between keyblades on the fly, allowing you to employ a number of unique attacks.
 As you land blows you’ll also build momentum to change forms and unleash more powerful strikes.